muhaimeen90/Spl-1/README.md

 I will be using GUI to take input from the user and will try to give out animations to show the moves eventually reaching the solved state.

 Algorithms yet implemented: Layer by Layer method

+To run the program, simply run the cubeclass.cpp file on your ide after downloading all the files(You must have graphics.h)